A4. Global biodiversity impacts of UK economic activity / sustainable consumption

 Indicator description

-The indicator is based on MRIO (multi regional input-output) modelling, which is used to model global trade flows representing the monetary inputs and outputs across different countries/territories and their commercial sectors (for example, oilseeds, cattle farming and paddy rice).
-The MRIO data used for this indicator were from Exiobase.
-The Exiobase dataset has been selected to increase alignment and consistency with other UK footprint accounts (the UK GHG and Material Footprints) and due to its considerable temporal coverage.
-As well as this, it allows for data to be broken down into a high number of different sectors compared to other MRIO datasets (although country data are more aggregated).
+The indicator is based on MRIO (multi-regional input-output) modelling.
+MRIOs model global trade flows representing the monetary inputs and outputs across different countries/territories and their commercial sectors (for example, oilseeds, cattle farming, and paddy rice).
+The MRIO data used for this indicator are from EXIOBASE.
+The EXIOBASE data set has been selected due to its considerable temporal coverage, and to increase alignment and consistency with other UK footprint accounts (the UK Carbon and Material Footprints).
+Additionally, it allows for data to be broken down into a high number of different sectors compared to other MRIO data sets (however, note that EXIOBASE country/territory data are more aggregated than in some MRIO data; therefore a separate dataset available via the associated dashboard which is not part of this UK data release has been published using data from the Global Trade Analysis Project (GTAP) to provide an alternative that may be more appropriate for certain countries/territories).

-The MRIO data is hybridised with physical data (tonnes of each commodity) from the Food and Agricultural Organisation, using the Stockholm Environment Institute’s IOTA (Input Output Trade Analysis) model (Croft et al. 2018).
-This step allows for a higher resolution breakdown of commodities (for example, palm oil and soybeans, instead of just oilseeds) and of countries/territories of origin than MRIO data would alone, and allows trade – in physical units – at a commodity level to also be included before these data are integrated into the MRIO framework.
-This gives the results at a greater level of product-specificity than a standalone MRIO-based account.
-The Food and Agriculture Organisation Statistics were chosen for use because they are a comprehensive set of global production statistics, collected from official national statistics of each country/territory, which can be easily incorporated into the modelling framework.
-The modelling framework allows for an estimation of the country/territory of origin of a commodity, accounting for cases where commodities are embedded within other products as an ingredient or input, and cases where commodities are re-exported through multiple countries before the point of consumption in the UK.
+The MRIO data are hybridised with physical data (tonnes of each commodity) from the FAO and, in the case of timber, UN Comtrade, using the Stockholm Environment Institute’s IOTA (Input Output Trade Analysis) model (Croft et al., 2018).
+This step allows for a higher resolution breakdown of commodities (for example, palm oil and soybeans, instead of just oilseeds) and of countries/territories of origin than MRIO data would provide alone.
+This step also allows trade – in physical units – at a commodity level to be included before these data are integrated within the sector-level MRIO framework.
+This gives results at a greater level of product-specificity, and accuracy, than a standalone MRIO-based account.
+The FAO Statistics were chosen for use because they are a comprehensive set of global production statistics, collected from official national statistics of each country/territory, which can be easily incorporated into the modelling framework.
+For timber, UN Comtrade data were used instead due to the discontinuation of FAO timber trade data.
+The modelling framework allows for an estimation of the country/territory of origin of a commodity, accounting for cases where commodities are embedded within other products as an ingredient or input, and cases where commodities are re-exported through multiple countries/territories before the point of consumption in the UK.

-To determine deforestation rates and carbon dioxide (CO2) emissions from deforestation, data from Chalmers University of Technology linking deforestation and commodity production (Pendrill et al. 2022) are used to proportionally attribute UK deforestation impacts based on the volumes of each commodity the UK consumes within each production country/territory (for example, if the Pendrill et al. (2022) dataset links x hectares of deforestation in that country/territory with the production of a particular commodity, and the UK consumes y% of that commodity produced in that country/territory, then it is assumed that the UK is responsible for y% of those x hectares).
-This deforestation dataset was selected as it provides data on deforestation in tropical and sub-tropical regions and its associated agricultural commodity drivers, with comprehensive coverage.
-Positive change would likely be represented by a reduction in deforestation and CO2 emissions from deforestation but would need to be interpreted alongside additional information (such as remaining forest area, deforestation per tonne of production, and understanding drivers behind the change) for a robust assessment.
+To determine deforestation rates and carbon dioxide (CO2) emissions from deforestation, data from Chalmers University of Technology which link deforestation and commodity production (Singh & Persson, 2023) are used to proportionally attribute UK deforestation impacts based on the volumes of each commodity the UK consumes within each production country/territory.
+For example, if the Singh & Persson (2023) data set links x hectares of deforestation in a given country/territory with the production of a particular commodity, and the UK consumes y% of that commodity, then it is assumed that the UK is responsible for y% of those x hectares.
+This deforestation data set was selected as it provides data on deforestation and its associated agricultural commodity drivers, with comprehensive coverage.
+Positive change would likely be represented by a reduction in deforestation rates and CO2 emissions from deforestation but would need to be interpreted alongside additional information (such as remaining forest area, deforestation per tonne of production, and understanding of the drivers behind the change) for a robust assessment.

 To estimate biodiversity loss, two separate methods are utilised.
-The first method uses crop- and country/territory-specific characterisation factors (used as estimates of an environmental impact per unit of stressor (e.g. the land use per kg of production or the biodiversity loss per unit of pollutant)), provided by Chaudhary and Kastner (2016), which are used to estimate the impact per tonne of production for 152 crops/crop groups in 171 territories.
+The first method uses crop- and country/territory-specific characterisation factors, provided by Chaudhary and Kastner (2016), which are used to estimate the impact per tonne of production for 152 crops/crop groups in 171 countries/territories.
 This gives an estimate of regional species loss (the number of species predicted to be committed to extinction if current conditions continue per ecoregion).
 Positive change would be represented by a decrease in predicted species loss.
-The other method to estimate biodiversity loss (providing separate results from the first method) uses MAPSPAM data (a modelled global dataset of which crops are grown where) alongside species richness information from the International Union for the Conservation of Nature (IUCN) and BirdLife International to estimate ‘species richness-weighted extent of crop production’.
+The other method to estimate biodiversity loss (providing separate results from the first method) uses MapSPAM data (a modelled global data set providing information on which crops are grown where) alongside species richness information from the International Union for the Conservation of Nature (IUCN) and BirdLife International to estimate ‘species richness-weighted extent of crop production’.
 This represents the hectares of crop production scaled by the number of species present in that hectare, and therefore where there is overlap between production and areas of biodiversity importance.
-Positive change would be represented by a decrease in ‘species richness weighted extent of crop production’ embedded in consumption.
+Positive change would be represented by a decrease in ‘species richness-weighted extent of crop production’ embedded in consumption.

 Water consumption was estimated from the Water Footprint Network.
 To account for water scarcity in regions of production, blue (irrigated) water consumption was scaled by water availability in a region after human and aquatic ecosystem demand has been met, using conversion factors sourced from Boulay et al. (2018).
 Positive change would be represented by a reduction in scarcity-weighted blue water use.